Serious Sellers Podcast artwork

 What does this episode say about amazon & marketplaces?

-You can use your existing US LLC or UK LTD to start selling on Amazon UAE and Saudi Arabia, eliminating the need for a local business license initially.
+Foreign sellers can use their existing US LLC, UK LTD, or other company structures to sell on Amazon UAE/KSA, eliminating the need for a local business license initially.

 What does this episode say about supply chain & operations?